kozraf/Jenkins_with_TF/readme.md

 ## Contributing

 Feel free to raise issues or submit pull requests if you find areas of improvement or encounter bugs.

+## How to test it quickly?

+Well - try my https://github.com/kozraf/RafK8clstr which is an 3-node K8 cluster deployed using Vagrant also has an integration with following repository.